DerekGloudemans/LBT-Count/README.md

 source <path to LBT-count>/bin/activate
 ```

-Strangely enough the non-conda environment runs about 25% faster than the `conda` environement with the same packages, so we recommend you use the `venv/pip` installation above.
+Strangely enough the non-conda environment runs about 25% faster than the `conda` environment with the same packages, so we recommend you use the `venv/pip` installation above.
 That being said, if you prefer `conda`:

 2b.
 Use `conda` instead: